AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ## <a name="dpgrunlists"></a>DPG Runlists

-* This page is dedicated to the DPG experts and displayes all the DPG runlists created for the datasets.
+* This page is dedicated to the DPG experts and displays all the DPG runlists created for the datasets.
 The DPG expert can add, edit or remove a runlist.

  <div align="center">
     <img src="../images/DPGrunlists.png" width="100%">